kaiachain/kaia-docs/docs/learn/storage/block-sync.md

-#  Block sync
+# Block Synchronization

-Block sync is a process of following up the latest blocks and states.
-Node operators can choose from various methods that best fits the machine spec and service requirements.
+Block synchronization is the process of updating a node with the latest blocks and states from the Kaia blockchain.
+Node operators can choose from various synchronization methods based on their hardware specifications and service requirements.

-## Full sync
+## Full Sync

-Full sync generates the block states by downloading every block (header and transactions) and executing it.
-The blocks are downloaded by p2p peers.
-A full sync is activated with `--syncmode full` flag or simplly omitting the flag, because full sync is the default sync method.

-Even with a full sync, there are several options for how much block state to store.
-Below diagram summarizes these options, and further details are provided in the following sections.
+Full sync is the default synchronization method in Kaia, activated by either using the `--syncmode full` flag or omitting the flag altogether.
+This method involves downloading and executing every block (header and transactions) from p2p peers to generate the block states.

+### State Persistence Options

+While Full Sync processes every block, Kaia provides flexibility in how much state data is persistently stored on disk.
+This allows node operators to balance data accessibility with storage capacity.
+The following diagram illustrates these options:

 ![Block sync options](/img/learn/block_sync.png)

-### State persistence: Archive mode vs. Full mode

-Even if full sync calculates every state transition, the node may not store every block states.
-By discarding some block states you can significantly save the disk space.

-#### Configuration

-- Archive mode: Persist every block states.
-Specify `--gcmode archive` flag.
-- Full mode: Persist some block states.
-Specify `--gcmode full` flag or simply omit the `--gcmode` flag.

-A node that runs on gcmode=archive is called Archive node.
-A node that runs gcmode=full is called Full node.
-Not to confuse with the full sync mode.
+- **Archive Mode**: This mode persists every block state to disk.
+To enable it, use the `--gcmode archive` flag.
+Nodes operating in this mode are referred to as **Archive Nodes**.
+- **Full Mode**: This mode persists block states at specific intervals to optimize disk usage.
+To enable it, use the `--gcmode full` flag or omit the `--gcmode` flag altogether.
+Nodes operating in this mode are referred to as **Full Nodes**.
+Don't confuse this with the general "full sync" method.

-In a full node, block states are persisted to disk every multiple of the number specified by `--state.block-interval NNN (default: 128)`.
-Also the block states of the recent `--state.tries-in-memory NNN (default 128)` blocks are kept in memory to serve APIs.
-Therefore, block states are only available when it is a multiple of block interval or recently processed.
+In a full node, block states are persisted to disk every multiple of the number specified by `--state.block-interval NNN` (default: 128).
+Also the block states of the recent `--state.tries-in-memory NNN` (default: 128) blocks are kept in memory to serve APIs.
+Therefore, block states are available only when it is a multiple of block interval or recently processed.

 ```js
 // State available